no-sec/ErgonomicPasswordGenerator/README.md

 # Ergonomic Password Generator (EP)

-:fire: Even though the original paper claims that the ergonomic password scheme is secure, this might not be the case.
+Even though the original paper claims that the ergonomic password scheme is secure, this might not be the case.
 Use at your own risk.
-We found some statistical issues indicating that the security might not be as high as claimed by the authors. :fire:
+We found some statistical issues indicating that the security might not be as high as claimed by the authors.